North AmericaSurfing Destinations

 Hanalei Bay

-Hanalei Bay is a very easily accessible beach located just next to Princeville, on Kauai’s north shore.
-It has different waves to suit all skill levels.
+Hanalei Bay is the most popular and mediatized surf spot in Kauai.
+It is a very easily accessible beach located just next to Princeville, on Kauai’s north shore.
+The bay has different waves to suit surfers of all skill levels.
 Next to the pier will be the smaller waves, where most toddlers on Kauai catch their first waves.
-Further down the bay, Pavilion and Pine trees are two spots that catch a bit more size.
+Further down the bay, Pavilion and Pine Trees are two spots that catch a bit more size.

 Wave direction : Left and right